apache/druid/docs/operations/auth-ldap.md

 Enter the password for the user when prompted and verify that the command succeeded.
 If it failed, check the following:

 - Make sure you're using the correct port for your LDAP instance.
-- Check whether a network firewall is preventing connections to the LDAP port.
+- Check if a network firewall is preventing connections to the LDAP port.
 - Review your LDAP implementation details to see whether you need to specifically allow LDAP clients at the LDAP server.
 If so, add the Druid Coordinator server to the allow list.

 ### Test your LDAP search